bhagya88/friend-finder/README.md

 * SERVER- Created Express server that listens for GET and POST requests.
 * MIDDLEWARE- Used body parser middle ware to make request more easier to handle.
 * ROUTING - Added routing for HTML files (GET requests) and APIs (GET and POST requests) in seperate files.
+* CLIENT -Created the frontend with HTML, MaterializeCSS, etc.

 ### Challenges faced
 * Comparing user scores with other users scores, calculating the compatibility score against each user and then picking the best match.